Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Before departing for Australia, you might like to consider speaking about your insurance with a provider in your home country or – at the very least – be across what is required to gain cover in Australia.
-You can do this by contacting insurers at home to ensure you receive cover as quickly and easily as possible when you arrive.
-Some insurers can even provide you with a cover note, which acts as interim cover for the period before your formal insurance policy is issued.
+Before departing for Australia, start by contacting insurers at home to understand what’s required to obtain coverage in Australia and to ensure you receive coverage as quickly and easily as possible once you arrive.
+Some insurers can even provide you with a cover note, which acts as interim coverage for the period before your formal insurance policy is issued.

 Depending on what visa you hold, you will have different insurance options available for you in Australia.
-Generally though, anyone holding a permanent residence visa will find it much easier to obtain cover, and receive the same or similar benefits to an Australian citizen, than a non-citizen on a temporary visa.
+Generally, anyone holding a permanent residence visa will find it much easier to obtain coverage, and receive the same or similar benefits to an Australian citizen.

 - Funeral costs